outde-xyz/website/content/Tutorials/locality_islands.md

 But yes, I can't deny that the TSL account of islands is far from the final word.
 At the very least, it still needs a more fully articulated theory of tier projection to explain why islands are much more systematic than they could be.
 We also need some other subregular perspectives on islands to handle some cases that can't be captured by the TSL account at all.
-Me and my student Nazila Shafiei are exploring several subregular options for that.
+Together with my student Nazila Shafiei I've been exploring several subregular options for that.
 The interesting thing is that cross-linguistically robust island effects like, say, adjunct islands, fall out naturally from all those different perspectives.
 Less common constraints on movement like freezing effects or the *that*-trace effect often work with only one of those models.
 This suggests that there might actually be multiple factors at work, and what we call islands and movement constraints is an emergent property of these distinct systems.

 This is a very fast moving research program at this point, pretty much every month I figure out something new that changes how I think about islands.
 The TSL perspective I described here came first, and it certainly has its shortcomings.
-But I still like how it provides a very natural place for islands in the grammar without tying your hands such much that exceptions become impossible to accommodate.
+But I still like how it provides a very natural place for islands in the grammar without tying your hands so much that exceptions become impossible to accommodate.
 If you assume that grammars have free rein over what projects as long as it stays within the preordained computational boundaries, then islands are expected, and so are exceptional non-islands.
-What's missing is the additional element of divine order that explains why islands aren't nearly as chaotic as they could be.
+What's missing is the additional element of divine order that explains why the lay of the land for islands isn't nearly as chaotic as it could be.

 ## References